Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 How to Prevent Fungus Gnats

-Preventing fungus gnats is the best way to go.
-They can be hard to get rid of once an infestation gets too large.
+Preventing fungus gnats is possible.
+They can be hard to eliminate once an infestation gets too large.
+This is why the best is to avoid getting fungus gnats altogether.

 Always, always check any new plants you bring into your home.
 Since larvae hide under the potting soil, you’ll have to do more than a quick look over to be sure.